Compare any two graphics cards:

 OpenGL Version OpenGL 4.3 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in MB per second) that can be transported past the external memory interface in a second.
-It's worked out by multiplying the card's interface width by its memory clock speed.
-If it uses DDR type RAM, the result should be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the maximum amount of data (in units of MB per second) that can be transported across the external memory interface in one second.
+It is worked out by multiplying the bus width by its memory speed.
+If the card has DDR type memory, it must be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This number is calculated by multiplying the total texture units by the core speed of the chip.
-The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
+This is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

 Display Prices